michaelfeil/infinity/README.md

   <summary>Launching multiple models</summary>

   Since infinity_emb>=0.0.34, you can use cli `v2` method to launch multiple models at the same time.
-  Checkout `infinity_emb v2 --help` for all args.
+  Check out `infinity_emb v2 --help` for all args.

 </details>

 <details>
   <summary>Using Langchain with Infinity</summary>

-  Infinity has a official integration into `pip install langchain>=0.342`.
+  Infinity has an official integration into `pip install langchain>=0.342`.
   You can find more documentation on that here: https://python.langchain.com/docs/integrations/text_embedding/infinity